mad-lab/transit/src/pytransit/doc/source/tpp.rst

     -himar1 or -tn5    # which transposon was used?; default is -himar1
-    -primer <seq>      # prefix of reads corresponding to end of transposon at junction with genomic sequence -mismatches <INT>  # when searching for constant regions in reads 1 and 2; default is 1 -primer-start-window INT,INT # position in read to search for start of primer; default is [0,50] -window-size INT   # automatic method to set window -barseq_catalog_in|-barseq_catalog_out <file>
+    -primer <seq>      # prefix of reads corresponding to end of transposon at junction with genomic sequence -mismatches <INT>  # when searching for constant regions in reads 1 and 2; default is 1 -primer-start-window INT,INT # position in read to search for start of primer; default is [0,20] -barseq_catalog_in|-barseq_catalog_out <file>
-    -replicon-id <comma_separated_list_of_names> # if multiple replicons/genomes/contigs/sequences were provided in -ref, give them names
+    -replicon-ids <comma_separated_list_of_names> # if multiple replicons/genomes/contigs/sequences were provided in -ref, give them names

 The input arguments and file types are as follows: